meabert/Proxmox-Bulk-Deploy/README.md

 and HIPPA will do my best to apply this where appropriate.
-With that said this tool comes with zero warranty or liability, this is a 'for fun' resource and should never be a substitue or replacement for certified and experienced industry experience.
-Even for fun always be alert, check the script before you run the code, check the drive before you nuke it and think before you execute.
+With that said this tool comes with zero warranty or liability, this is a 'for fun' resource and should never be a substitue or replacement for certified and experienced industry council.
+Even when it's for fun always be alert, check the script before you pull it, check the drive before you nuke it and think before you execute.

 > [!CAUTION]
 > 💻 **Operator’s Oath**